shakfu/py-js/README.md

 - **Exec Messages**.
 Responds to an `exec <statement>` message and an `execfile <filepath>` message which executes the statement or the file's code in the object's namespace.
 This produces no output from the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 #### Extra

 An *extra* feature makes the `py` object play nice in the max/msp ecosystem:

 - **Assign Messages**.
 Responds to an `assign <varname> [x1, x2, ..., xN]` which is equivalent to `<varname> = [x1, x2, ..., xN]` in the python namespace.
 This is a way of creating variables in the objects python namespace using max message syntax.
 This produces no output from the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Call Messages**.
-Responds to a `call <func> arg1 arg2 ... argN` kind of message where `func` is a python callable in the py3 object's namespace.
+Responds to a `call <func> arg1 arg2 ... argN` kind of message where `func` is a python callable in the py object's namespace.
 This corresponds to the python `callable(*args)` syntax.
 This makes it easier to call python functions in a max-friendly way.
 If the callable does not variable arguments, it will alternatively try to apply the arguments as a list i.e. `call func(args)`.
 Future work will try make `call` correspond to a python generic function call: `<callable> [arg1 arg2 ... arg_n] [key1=val1 key2=val2 ... keyN=valN]`.
 This outputs results to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Pipe message**.
 Like a `call` in reverse, responds to a `pipe <arg> <f1> <f2> ... <fN>` message.
 In this sense, a value is *piped* through a chain of python functions in the objects namespace and returns the output to the left outlet, a bang from the right outlet upon success, or a bang from the middle outlet upon failure.

 - **Code Messages**.
 Responds to a `code <expression || statement>` message.
 Arbitrary python code (expression or statement) can be used here, because the whole message body is converted to a string, the complexity of the code is only limited by max's parsing and excaping rules.
 (EXPERIMENTAL and evolving).

 #### Interobject Communication

 - **Scan Message**.
 Responds to a `scan` message with arguments.
 This scans the parent patcher of the object and stores scripting names in the global registry.

 - **Send Message**.
 Responds to a `send <object-name> <msg> <msg-body>` message.
 Used to send *typed* messages to any named object.
 Evokes a `scan` for the patcher's objects if a `registry` of names is empty.

 #### Code Editor

 - **Line REPL**.
 The `py`has two bpatcher line `repls`, one of which embeds a `py` object and another which has an outlet to connect to one.
 The repls include a convenient menu with all the `py` object's methods and also feature coll-based history via arrow-up/arrow-down recall of all entries in a session.
 Of course, a coll can made to save all commands if required.

 - **Code Editor**.
 Double-clicking the `py` object opens a code-editor.
 This is populated by a `read` message which reads a file into the editor and saves the filepath to an attribute.
 A `load` message also `reads` the file followed by `execfile`.
 Saving the text in the editor uses the attribute filepath and execs the saved text to the object's namespace.

 #### Scripting

 - **Exposing Max API to Python** A significant part of the max api in `c74support/max-includes` has been converted to a cython `.pxd` file called `api_max.pxd`.
 This makes it available for a cython implementation file, `api.pyx` which is converted to c-code during builds and embedded in the external.
 This enables a custom python builtin module called `api` which can be imported by python scripts in `py` objects or via `import` messages to the object.
 This allows the subset of the max-api which has been wrapped in cython code to be called by python scripts or via messages in a patcher.

 ## Building